YohannHommet/Trinity_Project/README.md

-*Project owners : Jonathan Turpin, Aodrën LACOT LE CLANCHE, Yohann Hommet.*
+*Project owners : Jonathan Turpin, Aodrën Lacot Le Clanche, Yohann Hommet.*

 *This project is licensed under the terms of the MIT license.*